 - Install the cleaned fuel line or new fuel line replacement.

 - Start the fuel flow and check your mower to see if it starts and runs.
 If it doesn’t, proceed with checking the carburetor and cleaning it.

 A little fuel gets stored in the carburetor bowl once it leaves the fuel tank.
-When the fuel is old, it can cause the fuel jet to become clogged or the freeze up the small parts in the carburetor and stop functioning.
+When the fuel is old, it can cause the fuel jet to become clogged or freeze up the small parts of the carburetor and stop functioning.
 The carburetor must be cleaned.